-- To increase the engagement of all students in regular physical activity - To continue to raise the profile of physical development across the school as a tool for whole-school development - To increase the confidence, knowledge and skills of all staff in teaching physical development activities. - To broaden the physical and sporting opportunities available to all students - To increase participation in competitive sport. - To improve levels of health and wellbeing of all students through physical activity - To encourage and develop a life-long participation in physical activity - To increase self-esteem and expression through creative physical activity - To develop pupil leadership skills through physical activities - To develop communication, social, and thinking skills through physical activities - To give permission to staff and students to have fun through play
+- To increase the engagement of all students in regular physical activity - To continue to raise the profile of physical development as a core subject across the school to support the development of the whole child - To increase the confidence, knowledge and skills of all staff in teaching physical development activities. - To broaden the physical and sporting opportunities available to all students - To increase participation in competitive sport. - To improve levels of health and wellbeing of all students through physical activity - To encourage and develop a life-long participation in physical activity - To increase self-esteem and expression through creative physical activity - To develop pupil leadership skills through physical activities - To develop communication, social, and thinking skills through physical activities - To give permission to staff and students to have fun through play - To use physical development activities to support sensory regulation and best prepare individuals for improved engagement and learning - To support the expansion of lunchtime clubs

-Record of PPESG spending by item/project 2022-2023 Item/Project Budgeted Cost Objectives Impact statement (completed at year end- July 2023) Play resources to support the OPAL project £10,760 A mentor supported school improvement programme to strategically and sustainably improve the quality of play opportunities.
+Record of PPESC Spending b y item/project 2023-2024 Item/Project Budgeted Cost Objectives Impact statement (completed at year end- July 2024) Play resources to support the OPAL project £6,690 A mentor supported school improvement programme to strategically and sustainably improve the quality of play opportunities.
 Through this project, we will use play and active movement to embed our P.A.C.E.
 (Playfulness, Acceptance, Curiosity Empathy) ethos and further develop relationships between students and with supporting adults To provide a culture where staff and students fully engage in outdoor play and physical activity as part of their daily practice.
 To give permission to staff and students to have fun through play.
-A variety of physical resources including a sand pit, digging area, performing area, a den building area, and a craft area to encourage and support outdoor play J t break and e improvements. lunchtimes and a weekly anal aim of steadily increasing the ide) can engage in outdoor p , .
+A variety of physical play resources including a digging area, performing/dressing up area, a den building area, and a craft area to encourage and support outdoor play e improvements. lunchtimes and a weekly anal vsis of behaviour data

-people (and adults, side by side) can engage in outdoor pay and physical activity.
-On going annual focus for whole school INSET day once a year.
+Learning walks at break and lunchtimes and a weekly analysis of behaviour data will inform direction, with the aim of steadily increasing the areas where young people (and adults, side by side) can engage in outdoor play and physical activity.
+On-going annual focus for whole school INSET day once a year.